Already have labs? Get a free clinical review Upload now

 Can my body use 100 grams meat protein in one sitting for muscle growth?

-In a 2023 Cell Reports Medicine study in healthy young men after resistance training, a single 100-gram protein meal supported muscle protein synthesis for longer than a 25-gram dose.
+Yes.
+After resistance training, the body can use a 100-gram protein meal for recovery and muscle protein synthesis, rather than simply wasting it.
+In a 2023 Cell Reports Medicine post-workout protein-feeding study in healthy young men, a single 100-gram dose supported a longer acute anabolic response than a 25-gram dose.
 In the study conditions, digestion slowed and blood amino acid availability stayed elevated for about 12 hours after 100 grams, compared with a shorter elevation after 25 grams.
-The finding challenges the old 30-grams-per-meal rule and reframes how to time bigger, meat-heavy meals for growth.
+This finding challenges the old 30-grams-per-meal rule in the specific context of post-workout feeding; applying it to bigger, meat-heavy meals is a reasonable extrapolation, not a direct head-to-head meat study.
+Long-term muscle growth still depends mainly on total daily protein, training quality, and repeated intake patterns over time.

 “We used to treat protein intake like a fragile timer, telling athletes they had to eat small amounts constantly or lose gains.
 This new research confirms what we see in the clinic: the human body is incredibly efficient at slowing down digestion to utilize large meals for recovery, especially after heavy resistance training.”